pachadotdev/analogsea/cran-comments.md

 ---

-This release includes a suite of new functions for working with Digital Ocean projectts; and some minor changes.
+This release includes somes fixes and docs improvements, including moving the orphaned package aws.s3 to Suggests and using it conditionally.

 Thanks!
 Scott Chamberlain